Featured Courses

 3 credits

-Since the end of the Cold War, American Evangelicals' political influence has increased significantly.
+Since the end of the Cold War, American Evangelicals’ political influence has increased significantly.
 For example, Christian Zionist have continued to contribute meaningfully to American political support for the state of Israel.
 Additionally, to improve human dignity, Evangelicals have established schools and promoted literacy, built clinics and dispensaries, promoted agricultural development and distributed food aid, created orphanages, and propagated values about the inherent worth of all persons.
 Twenty-five to thirty percent of the US population is neo-evangelical and another five to ten percent adheres to some form of evangelical theology.
 That means that 100 million Americans are in one way or another tied to evangelical theology and they seem to pray, think, vote, and lobby as a coalition.
-This course will examine the rise of American Evangelicalism and explore matters deemed important to Evangelicals: social and political affairs, global engagement, participation in public affairs, international affairs, support of Israel, political and economic development.
-More generally, this course offers a compelling account of Evangelicals' influence on America's role in the world.
-Students will learn how to engage more thoughtfully and productively with this influential religious group - a group that has been called political kingmakers!
-Students will also learn about the largest protestant denomination in the world - Southern Baptists - from the professor, who was a former Southern Baptist Minister and church planter.

 Global Affairs Major — Keough School of Global Affairs

-Am.
-Evangel. & Global Affairs Minor — Center for Citizenship & Constitutional Government
+Constitutional Studies Minor— Center for Citizenship & Constitutional Government

-American Studies — Department of American Studies
+American Studies Major Department of American Studies